6 Foods That Prevent Stroke: A Simple Guide to Eating Smart

 Why These Fish Matter for You

-They keep your blood flowing more freely by making platelets a little less clingy—basically lowering the chances of unwanted clumping.
+How do these nutrients improve circulation?
+They allow blood to move more freely by making platelets less sticky, lowering chances of unwanted clumping.

 How Much Should You Eat?